 - Use the duplicate to create an entirely new flow.

 You will also need to give the duplicate a new name, and if desired, assign a new URL slug as well.

 Variants may be archived by selecting a variant and choosing Archive.
 This will have a similar effect to what happens to archived flows described above: no users, returning or new, will be able to access the variant.

 Setting a Redirect to URL works the same as well - any users who have previously accessed this variant will be redirected to the new variant upon returning, or any users with the specific link to this variant will be directed to the new URL if they try to access that link.

 To unarchive a flow or variant, change the filtering options to the right of the table's search to make archived items visible.

 Hovering over an archived item will reveal a "restore" icon.
 Click the icon.

-The un-archive process can be used for restoring archived flows and variants, when in either menu.
+The "undo archive" process can be used for restoring archived flows and variants, when in either menu.

-Due to the ability for Formsort to restore archived flow and variants, names for either cannot be re-used.
+Due to the ability for Formsort to restore archived flow and variants, names for archived entities cannot be re-used.